 And he’s not the only one.
 Flash cards have been the secret weapon of bartenders for years and they’ve proven to be extremely effective:

-Of all the memorization techniques we can talk about, flash cards are probably the most effective & simplest way to quickly memorize different cocktail recipes.
-So I highly recommend that you look into using them.
+Of all the memorization techniques we can talk about, flash cards are probably the most effective & simple way to quickly memorize different cocktail recipes.
+I highly recommend that you look into using them.

 That’s always an added bonus.

 Flash Cards in Action: